harmonyq/Reddcoin-core-wallet-working-/README.md

-# Reddcoin Core wallet documentation
+# Welcome to Reddcoin.com's Codebase